Yeshvendra/ImageCaptionGenerator/README.md

-# ImageCaptionGenerator
+# Image Caption Generator
 In today's digital age, the ability to understand and describe images automatically has become increasingly valuable.
 Image captioning, a subfield of computer vision and natural language processing, aims to bridge the gap between visual content and human-readable text.
+This project leverages Python and machine learning techniques to create an image captioning system that takes an image as input and generates a descriptive sentence about its content.